 Retargeting, also known as remarketing, means to advertise to users that have previously interacted with your brand on channels such as email marketing, advertising, website or social.

-The benefit of retargeting is that it helps you to tailor your advertising message based on past behavior.
+The benefit of running a retargeting campaign is that it helps you to tailor your advertising message based on past behavior.
 If someone opened a specific email, you sent or clicked on a particular link you may know what products interest her or him.

 Retargeting is an excellent way to win-back lost traffic, increase conversions and provide relevant content to your customers.